-I started my career as a Receptionist and through the love for the job and hard work I worked my way up to a Manager for a large GP Practice.
+My career started as a GP Receptionist and through the love for the job and hard work I worked my way up to a Manager for a large GP Practice.
 My role as Reception And Patient Liaison Manager brought on many challenges.
 My listening skills certainly came into good use on many occasions.

-I started in a GP Practice thinking like many that it would be “a nice little job” – how very wrong was I. The hours were long and at times antisocial, the work was never-ending, and the role of the receptionist was not an easy one as I quickly found out.
+When I started in my first GP Practice I thought like many that it would be “a nice little job” – how very wrong was I. The hours are often long and the work was never-ending, and the role of the receptionist was not an easy one as I quickly found out.

 As a Receptionist you are often “piggy in the middle” the Doctors on one side and the patients on the other – all wanting different things and pulling in different directions – and all wanting their own way.
 So spare a thought for the poor Receptionist when you think she is being awkward – quite often she is told that is what she has to do.

 I would like to share my life during this time, the ups and the downs working within the NHS.
 Working for a GP Surgery and working in NHS and Private hospitals the different personalities that I came across from Doctors to Patients – the nicer side of people and the not so nicer side.

 Some of my stories are funny and some are sad, plenty of ups and downs and really to let you have some sort of insight on what happens on the other side of the desk.

 I would like to also share with you some of the training that I did with Receptionists over the years – some of it is like “teaching your granny to suck eggs” and might be very obvious to you but believe me nothing can be taken for granted.
 Often you have to go through a negative situation to learn and turn it around into a positive one.
 I believe that good trained staff are confident, can do a good job and are usually very happy at their work.

 The training is not just for Doctors Receptionists but can be used for Receptionists that deal with the general public all over the world.